 Due to their similarity in appearance to the scalloped hammerhead shark, both the great and smooth hammerhead sharks have been added to CITES Appendix II in an effort to better regulate the international trade of all three species to ensure their sustainability.

 In March 2013, at the CITES Conference of the Parties meeting in Bangkok, member nations-- referred to as "Parties"--voted in support of listing three species of hammerhead sharks (scalloped, smooth, and great) in CITES Appendix II.
 This action that means increased protection, but still allows legal and sustainable trade.
-This CITES listing will be effective September 14, 2014.
+This CITES listing is effective as of September 14, 2014.
 Export of their fins requires permits that ensure the products were legally acquired and that the Scientific Authority of the State of export has advised that such export is not detrimental to the survival of the species.